NTB-ASo/NTB-ASo/README.md

 - 👋 Hi, I’m @NTB-ASo
-- 👀 I’m interested in JAVA, C, IBM MQ, VMS
+- 👀 I’m interested in JAVA, C, IBM MQ, LINUX, VMS
 - 🌱 I’m currently learning GitHub
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...